kerimoyle/libcellml-tutorials-instructions/cpp/source/tutorial0.rst

             +--tutorials
                 ( ... empty )

+.. container:: dothis

-b.
-Change into the new :code:`tutorials` directory and clone the flavour of tutorials that you're interested in.
+    **3.b** Change into the new :code:`tutorials` directory and clone the flavour of tutorials that you're interested in.

 For C++:
 .. code-block:: console